b13/make/README.md

 ```

 All commands are interactive, which means you have to configure the
-extension or component by answering the displayed question.
+extension or component by answering the displayed questions.
 Most of
 them autoamtically suggest a best practice default value, e.g. for
 identifiers or namespaces, which can just be confirmed.

 It's also possible to customize those default values using environemnt
 variables with the `B13_MAKE_` prefix.
 The full list is shown below:

 - `B13_MAKE_BACKEND_CONTROLLER_DIR` - Default directory for backend controllers
 - `B13_MAKE_BACKEND_CONTROLLER_PREFIX` - Default prefix for the backend controllers' route identifier
-- `B13_MAKE_BACKEND_METHOD_ANME` - Default method name for the backend controllers' main action (receiving the request)
 - `B13_MAKE_COMMAND_DIR` - Default directory for commands
 - `B13_MAKE_COMMAND_NAME_PREFIX` - Default prefix for commands
 - `B13_MAKE_EVENT_LISTENER_DIR` - Default directory for event listeners